5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 8. In maciASL the `HPET` should also not be present.

 ### To HPET, or not to HPET?
-With the release of the Skylake X and Kaby Lake CPU families, `HPET` ("PNP0103") and `AppleHPET` are now optional legacy devices kept for backward compatibility.

-In Windows 10 and newer, `HPET` is a legacy device and is not used as the primary timer for the system.
+With the release of the Skylake X and Kaby Lake CPU families, `HPET` (`AppleHPET` in macOS) was declared a  legacy device kept for backward compatibility.
+In Windows 10 and newer, `HPET` is not used as the primary timer for the system.
 Instead, Windows 10 uses a combination of the `TSC` (Time Stamp Counter) and the ACPI `PM` timer to keep track of time.

-Enabling `HPET` might improve multicore performance, though.
-On the other hand, there are reports about it reducing frame rate while gaming since the single core performance is a little lower.

-I suggest you try this method and check how the system behaves afterwards.
-Also perform some CPU/GPU Benchmark tests to find out what works best for you.
-On my Lenovo T490, the system feels snappier with `AppleHPET` present.
+:bulb: The `HPET` device itself might still be present in your system's `DSDT`, though and if macOS detects it, it will service it.
+If this is the case, I suggest you cross-reference the `.ioreg` file of a real Mac using the same SMBIOS as your system and check for the presence of `AppleHPET`.
+If it is present, use Method 1 to enable `RTC`, if it is not present, you can try Method 2 to enable `RTC`.
+You can find a collection of Mac ioregs on [**DarwinDumped**](https://github.com/khronokernel/DarwinDumped).

+**EXAMPLES**:

+- On My Lenovo T490 Notebook, which has an 8th Gen Whiskey Lake CPU, I am using the `MacBookPro15,2` SMBIOS. `AppleHPET` is present in the .ioreg file of the corresponding Mac.
+For testing, I disabled `HPET` via Method 2, but the system feels snappier with it enabled.
+- On my Z490 System (i9 10850K) which uses the `iMac20,2` SMBIOS, `AppleHPET` is not present in the .ioreg of the corresponding Mac.
+I tried both methods to enable RTC but I can't notice any difference in system behavior.

 ## Notes
 - On some **X299** mainboards (ASUS), the `RTC` device can be defective, so even if there's an `AWAC` device that can be disabled, the `RTC` won't work so booting macOS fails.
 To work around this issues, leave `AWAC` enabled (so `RTC` won't be available) but add a [**Fake RTC**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-RTC0)) instead.